 There are many blogs, forums, and websites available to investors.
 Some of the best websites for investors is Biggerpockets, Clever Real Estate, Invest Four More, and Fundrise.
 Check these out and more!

 Diving into real estate investing is hard work—a lot of which involves getting your hands dirty and learning from your mistakes.
 But you don’t have to learn on your own!
-Here is a list of the top 15 real estate investor websites for 2019.
+Here is a list of the top 15 real estate investor websites.
 It’s going to be your year!

 JUMP TO SECTION

 Best Real Estate Investor Websites for New Investors

 Imagine a place where new and experienced investors gather to discuss their deals.
 The real estate investor with 20 years of experience answers the question of the new investor looking to flip houses.
 Other investors combine forces and go in on deals together.

 It sounds like a Utopia.
 But it’s Biggerpockets, the forum/blog/podcast/YouTube channel.